StagPython/StagPy/docs/sources/tuto.rst

 All output data available in the StagYY run is accessible through this interface. ``StagyyData`` is designed a lazy data accessor.
 This means output files are read only when the data they contain is asked for.
-For exemple, the temperature field of the last snapshot isn't read until ``sdat.snaps[-1].fields['t']`` is asked for.
+For example, the temperature field of the last snapshot isn't read until ``sdat.snaps[-1].fields['t']`` is asked for.